John Alexander (New Zealand politician): Community service

 Alexander was an official visitor at the Auckland Mental Hospital from 1920.
 In October 1926, he joined the Prisons Board and remained a member until shortly before his death.
-In the 1927 New Year Honours, he was appointed a Commander of the Order of St Michael and St George, in recognition of his services to New Zealand.
+In the 1927 New Year Honours, he was appointed a Companion of the Order of St Michael and St George, in recognition of his services to New Zealand.
 He was a president and then trustee of the Auckland Club.
 From 1929 to 1931, he was president of the Auckland Savings Bank.
 At one time, he was president of the Ulster Society of Auckland.
 Alexander was the inaugural president of the Auckland branch of the Navy League.
 For the Royal New Zealand Yacht Squadron, he was a rear-commodore and vice-commodore.

 The director of Kew Gardens, Sir Arthur Hill, was in Auckland in 1932 and they visited a kauri forest owned by Alexander near Cascade Park in the Waitakere Ranges.
 Hill commented on the asset that such a forest represented to the city and in October 1933, Alexander gifted this 48 acre property to the City of Auckland.
 Alexander had bought the land 25 years earlier.